The introduction of Betfair, in year 2000, was a revolutionary breath of fresh air to serious bettors!

 This free online formula gives provides clear translations of £ if you have already backed and want to lay, and vice-versa.

 Betfair Trading Jargon Buster – Betfair trading technique language

 For an exhaustive list of Trading Jargon, please see the Glossary within Bet Angel.

 I will describe the core main terms you will need, when starting-out.

-Probably the most important factor within trading!
+Probably the most important factor within a Betfair trading technique

 Tick ranges become larger, as prices become larger.

 For example.
 Lower than 2.0, the tick ranges increase and decrease by 0.01.
 0.01 being the lowest, 2.0 the highest.
 After 2.0 the increments jump in 0.02’s, 2.02, 2.04, etc.

 They then increase again at 3.0, in increments of .05.

 These increments continue to increase as the price becomes larger.